RomuloSilvaRosa/addi_challenge/README.md

-# Addi Challenge
+# Feature + Model + Evaluation Store
 The current repository contains infrastructure as code, deployment, and application logic to serve a very simple machine learning architecture composed of a feature + model + evaluation store.

-## Challenge steps:
+## showcase steps:
-1. Train model and save in a model.joblib file in  https://github.com/RomuloSilvaRosa/addi_challenge/blob/main/lambdas/model_trainning/Trainning.ipynb
+1. Train model and save in a model.joblib file in  https://github.com/RomuloSilvaRosa/showcase_mlops_feature_model_evaluation_store/blob/main/lambdas/model_trainning/Trainning.ipynb
 2. Deploy infrastructure (`./infrastructure`) using `scripts/CI.sh -a`
 3. Deploy applications (`.lambdas`) using `scripts/CD.sh -a`